dfintha/yauix/README.md

 - Reformat unit tooltips so realm names are less intrusive.
 - Show the equivalent level to skill levels on the skill frame and colorize this information based on your level.
+- Provides the `/yauix start-roll` and `/yauix end-roll` slash commands to track first 1 to 100 rolls per author in the scope of a period.

 ## License

 The add-on is under WTFPL.
 For more information, see the LICENSE file.